nickelser/iris/README.md

 # Iris

 Iris is a redis/websockets-based pub/sub server.
 It is comprised of the server (iris.rb), and the client-side JS.
+It is pretty awesome.

 ## How to use